PenguinDevs/blackjack/README.md

 <div>&nbsp;</div>

+## Disclaimer

+- This project is coded with roughly 90% AI, 10% human, but all design decisions are made by me.

 ### Assumptions

 - Uses a finite deck of 52 cards rather than an infinite deck (where the spec assumes an infinite deck).